artur-bertash/Oubl/README.md

 ## To do

-- Implement storing the subtitles
+- [ ] Make persistent subtitle storage.

-##P.S.
+#P.S.
-A huge thanks to [The Odin PRoject](https://github.com/theodinproject) for giving me the knowledge required to build this.
+A huge thanks to [The Odin Project](https://github.com/theodinproject) for giving me the knowledge required to build this.